tianer2820/BetterSkins/README.md

 This skin maker will be offline, and will mimic the Blender editing style, i.e. layers and modifiers.
 This will allow the creation of templates and can create good looking skins very fast.

 ## Usage
-No release version yet, you will need to compile the source code.
-When done, run the "Test.exe".
-I will rename it in the first realease.
+Release versions can be downloaded.
+Only windows binaries are provided, other users has to compile the code.

 ## Build
 Requirements: